 COVID Update: Further to discussions with Bassetlaw Clinical Commissioning Group, the Social Prescribing Service is currently on pause until further notice.

 The Bassetlaw Social Prescribing Service is managed by BCVS.
-The service helps patients aged 65 and over who are socially isolated or frail to access services and activities provided by voluntary organisations and community groups.
+The service helps patients who are socially isolated or frail to access services and activities provided by voluntary organisations and community groups.

 Who can get help from the service?